AndreiFAD/raspberry_pi_cluster/README.md

 $ chsh -s /bin/bash pi

-If you want to run 'sudo' command without entering a password:<br>
+If you want to run ‘sudo’ command without entering a password:<br>
 run: $ sudo visudo<br>
 and add this line:<br>
 ```